Should I Go To Couples Therapy With My Abusive Partner?

 An abuser may use what is said in therapy later against their partner.
 Therapy can make a person feel vulnerable.
 If the abuser is embarrassed or angered by something said in therapy, he or she may make their partner suffer to gain back the sense of control.
 Therapy is often considered a “safe space” for people to talk.
 For an abused partner, that safety doesn’t necessarily extend to their home.

 Couples often enter couple’s therapy to fix their relationship.
 Deciding whether or not the relationship is better is extremely hard for a couple if one is being abused.
 The abuser has all of the power and can no longer gauge if a relationship is getting better because he/she does not see what their partner sees.
 The abused partner often cannot even rate how bad or good the relationship is because the abuse has affected him/her.
-We saw this happen in the episode.
-Russell even tried to control the evaluation of therapy, declaring that he thought they were progressing.
-Taylor responded saying that while they were working on it, they weren’t quite to a good place just yet.

 Another reason that couple’s therapy or counseling is not recommended is that the facilitator may not know about the abuse, which would make the entire process ineffective.
 The abuser may make their partner seem responsible for the problems, and if the therapist does not realize that abuse is present, her or she may believe the abuser.